David Ruffin

-David Eli Ruffin (born Davis Eli Ruffin; January 18, 1941 – June 1, 1991) was an American soul singer and musician most famous for his work as one of the lead singers of the Temptations (1964–68) during the group's "Classic Five" period as it was later known.
-He was the lead voice on such famous songs as "My Girl" and "Ain't Too Proud to Beg."
+David Eli Ruffin (born Davis Eli Ruffin; January 18, 1941 – June 1, 1991) was an American soul singer most famous for his work as one of the lead singers of the Temptations (1964–1968) during the group's "Classic Five" period as it was later known.
+Ruffin was the lead voice on such famous songs as "My Girl" and "Ain't Too Proud to Beg."
+He later scored two top 10 singles as a solo artist, "My Whole World Ended (The Moment You Left Me)" and "Walk Away from Love."

-Known for his unique raspy and anguished tenor vocals, Ruffin was ranked as one of the 100 Greatest Singers of All Time by Rolling Stone magazine in 2008.
+Known for his unique raspy and anguished tenor vocals, Ruffin was ranked as one of the 100 Greatest Singers of All Time by Rolling Stone magazine in 2008 and again in 2023.
 He was inducted into the Rock and Roll Hall of Fame in 1989 for his work with the Temptations.
 Fellow Motown recording artist Marvin Gaye once said admiringly of Ruffin that, "I heard [in his voice] a strength my own voice lacked."

 Early life

-Ruffin was born Davis Eli Ruffin on January 18, 1941, in the rural unincorporated community of Whynot, Mississippi, 15 miles from Meridian, Mississippi.
+Ruffin was born Davis Eli Ruffin on January 18, 1941, in the rural unincorporated community of Whynot, Mississippi, 15 miles southeast of Meridian.
 He was the third born son of Elias "Eli" Ruffin, a Baptist minister, and Ophelia Ruffin.
-His siblings were Quincy B. Ruffin, Reada Mae Ruffin, and Jimmy Lee Ruffin.
+His siblings were Quincy B. Ruffin, Rita Mae Ruffin, and Jimmy Lee Ruffin.
 Ruffin also had another sister Rosine, who died in infancy.

 Ancestry

-David Ruffin's parents were both natives of Mississippi.
-His father Eli worked as a truck driver at numerous lumber mills, and his mother Ophelia worked out of their home.
+Ruffin's parents were both natives of Mississippi.
+His father, Eli, worked as a truck driver at numerous lumber mills, and his mother, Ophelia, worked out of their home.
 Eli's parents had moved from Alabama to Mississippi, because of the harsh circumstances of living after the American Civil War.
-Prior to living in Alabama, David Ruffin's great grandparents, John Ruffin and Clara Ruffin, had moved from Bertie County, North Carolina.
-John Ruffin was a Civil War Veteran, fighting with the 14th United States Colored Heavy Artillery Regiment.
+Prior to living in Alabama, David Ruffin's great-grandparents, John and Clara Ruffin, had moved from Bertie County, North Carolina.
+John Ruffin was a Civil War veteran, fighting with the 14th United States Colored Heavy Artillery Regiment.